-Before the story of our past got a makeover in the British Empire, conventional wisdom held that humankind had survived a golden, silver and copper age.
-Here's a look at what classical literature says about these epochs, including what might happen when the current Iron Age ends.
+Before the story of our past got a makeover during the British Empire, conventional wisdom held that humankind had survived a golden, silver and copper age.
+Here's a look at the old legends, the latest investigations of Atlantis and other advanced civilizations in prehistory, and what might happen when the current Iron Age ends.

-Every 26,000 years, the wobbling Earth causes the zodiac constellations to slip backwards in a circle around the night sky.
-Early civilizations placed a lot of stock in this cycle, referring to it in their legends, monuments and mythology.
+Every 26,000 years, the wobbling Earth causes the zodiac constellations to slip backwards in their carousel around the night sky.
+Early civilizations placed a lot of stock in this cycle, referring to it repeatedly in their legends, monuments and mythology.
 Could this "Precession of the Equinoxes" hold the key to predicting periodic mass extinctions?

 While everyone has their opinion about what will transpire on December 21, 2012, two questions remain.
 Why did the ancient Mayans create a 5,125-year "long count" calendar in the first place?
 And why were they so obsessed with the "Dark Rift" at the center of the Milky Way?